langchain-ai/langgraphjs/docs/docs/concepts/low_level.md

 });
 ```

+!!! tip
+    Use [`Command`](#command) instead of conditional edges if you want to combine state updates and routing in a single function.

 ### Entry Point

 The entry point is the first node(s) that are run when the graph starts.
 You can use the [`addEdge`](/langgraphjs/reference/classes/langgraph.StateGraph.html#addEdge) method from the virtual [`START`](/langgraphjs/reference/variables/langgraph.START.html) node to the first node to execute to specify where to enter the graph.